falkr/ttm4175/pages/networking-3.md

 ## Configuring a wireless router

 :steps:
-1. Configure a static IP address for the network interface _wlan0_.
+1. Configure a static IP address for the network interface `wlan0`.
 2. Configure the _hostapd_ software previously installed in order to create a Linux Wi-Fi access point.
+3. *start*, and optionally *enable*, the *hostapd.service*
-3. Activate DHCP on the interface *wlan0* on the *isc-dhcp-server* configuration file (and remove *eth0*).
+3. Activate DHCP on the interface `wlan0` on the *isc-dhcp-server* configuration file (and remove `eth0`).
 4. Re-configure the DHCP server properties in the *dhcpd.conf* file without forgetting:

 - to declare this DHCP server as authoritative;
-- to specify a subnet and range matching the IP/mask of _wlan0_;
+- to specify a subnet and range matching the IP/mask of `wlan0`;
 - to provide the required DNS information;
 - to specify the *router* as the default router;
 - to assign a fixed IP address to the _client_.

 :steps:
-5. *start* (and optionally *enable*) the *isc-dhcp-server.service*
+5. *start*, and optionally *enable*, the *isc-dhcp-server.service*

 <button class="w3collapsible">Hint (interfaces)</button>
 <div class="w3content">
-The interface *wlan0* may not show an IP address until it is "UP", which means until it is being used.
+The interface `wlan0` may not show an IP address until it is "UP", which means until it is being used.
+In particular, it `wlan0` may only be seen as up after starting _hostapd_

 Note also that changes in configuration files are not automatically applied.
 Typically you can simply restart the service in question (e.g. the _dhcpcd.service_ or the _networking.service_), however a reboot is sometimes easier.
 </div>

 <button class="w3collapsible">Hint (hostapd)</button>
 <div class="w3content">
-An example on how to configure an access point with _hostapd_ can be found in the file _hostapd.conf.gz_, which can be extracted with the command `gunzip`.
+An example on how to configure an access point with _hostapd_ can be found in the file _hostapd.conf_ or  _hostapd.conf.gz_, the latter can be extracted with the command `gunzip`.
 This includes many options, from which *ssid and wpa_passphrase* should obviously be edited, but also other less trivial options that should look like this:

       driver=nl80211